 An advanced persistent threat (APT) is a term used to describe a cyber attack in which a hacker gains access to a network and goes unnoticed for an extended period.

-Rather than causing damage to a business’s network in an instant, the main goal of an APT attack is to steal data over a long period of time by monitoring ongoing network activity.
+Rather than causing damage to a business’s network quickly, the main goal of an APT attack is to steal data over a long period of time by monitoring ongoing network activity.

 Typically, APT attacks target enterprise organizations with high-value information such as:

-Methods such as spear phishing and other social engineering techniques are used to gain access to a targeted network.
+Methods such as spear phishing and other social engineering techniques gain access to a targeted network.
 Some APTs are so complex that a full-time administrator is required to monitor and maintain the systems and software in the network.

-There are specific warning signs to look out for after a network has been a target of an APT, such as:
+There are specific warning signs to look out for after a network has been a target of an APT:

-If you are involved in a major corporation in one of the sectors mentioned above, don’t be surprised if multiple APTs are playing hide-and-go-seek on your corporate network.
+If you are involved in a major corporation, don’t be surprised if multiple APTs are playing hide-and-go-seek on your corporate network.

 It’s important to understand that cybercriminals don’t discriminate against size.

 A study done by Small Business Trends reported that 43% of cyber attacks target small businesses!

-The reality is that every business, small or large, will eventually have a breach of some sort.
+The reality is that every business, small or large, will eventually have a breach.

-The impact of a breach will vary depending on the answer of the below two questions businesses should ask themselves:
+The impact of a breach will vary depending on how your company answers the following questions:

 - Do we have preventative measures in place to minimize the impact of a breach?